vladnicula/proxy-live-document/readme.md

 mutate<T>(state: T, callback(stateLikeObject: T) => void)
 ```

-`mutate` is a function that wrappes the root state into a proxy and keeps track of chagnes happening in it.
+`mutate` is a function that wraps the root state into a proxy and keeps track of changes happening in it.

 - The type `<T>` of state will identical to the first paremeter of the `callback`
-- Changes will only be observed if they are done on the `stateLikeObject` or on subobjects accessed from the `stateLikeObject`
+- Changes will only be observed if they are done on the `stateLikeObject` or on sub-objects accessed from the `stateLikeObject`
-- If an error is trown in the mutate functon, NO CHANGES will be made on the `state` and no observables will be triggered.
+- If an error is thrown in the mutate function, NO CHANGES will be made on the `state` and no observable will be triggered.

 ### select